top of page

 Jorge grew up as a gay man, coming into society - both in Caribbean Cuba and in North America - where this identity had to an extent to be concealed.
 While it seems that homosexuality in the USA enjoyed greater recognition in the media after World War I, many were still arrested and convicted for their acts.
 Little change in the laws, however, or in the mores of society was seen until the mid-1960s, when the sexual revolution began.

-'Coming from a Latin country like Cuba, with its traditional element of machismo/hyper-masculinity masking a more complex attitude among men, being different from the average young man - unsure of himself and of the world, and not anxious to make waves, kept in check by the proprieties of polite Philadelphia society and the extreme cosseting of a prodigy, both by his family and by Curtis,
+'Coming from a Latin country like Cuba, with its traditional element of machismo/hyper-masculinity masking a more complex attitude among men, being different from the average young man - unsure of himself and of the world, and not anxious to make waves, kept in check by the proprieties of polite Philadelphia society and the extreme cosseting of a prodigy, both by his family and by Curtis, it makes sense that Jorge would have encountered a complex world, of which his family and others might disapprove.'
+(Private letter to the website)

 'His improbable handsomeness was sufficiently striking to attract the worst as well as the best attention.
 Like many other performers, he was sheltered from worldly or sophisticated considerations from an early age, and he had difficulty in differentiating between sycophants and genuine admirers.
 Hurt and confused on too many occasions, he acquired a formidable outer image or protective shell.
 Pursued and questioned about his failure to marry, Bolet quickly developed an evasive Jekyll and Hyde personality, elements increasingly hard to reconcile.'
 Bryce Morrison 1997